twocaretcat/astro-snapshot/README.md

 <br/>
 </div>

-> [!WARNING]
-> This is currently an experimental project or proof-of-concept.
-It may contain bugs or incomplete features, and is not
-> intended for production use.
-Breaking changes may be made at any time.
-Consider more stable alternatives for critical
-> applications.

 ## 👋 About

 Generate screenshots of your [Astro] pages automatically at build time with **Astro Snapshot**.
 Perfect for creating